Number of children missing school an ‘epidemic’, Education Secretary says | ITV News

 Number of children missing school an ‘epidemic’, Education Secretary says

-Education Secretary Bridget Phillipson has described the number of children missing school as an “absence epidemic”.
+The Education Secretary has described the number of children missing school as an “absence epidemic”, as she warned the number has rocketed since the pandemic.

-Ahead of pupils’ return to the classroom next week, Ms Phillipson warned she will make no “apologies” for fining parents with frequently absent children.
+Bridget Phillipson said she will make no "apologies" for fining parents with frequently absent children, warning that those who allow their children to skip school are significantly denting their future earning potential.

+In the Sunday Times, Ms Phillipson said that too many parents allow children time off for holidays, birthdays or a “runny nose”.

+Her warning comes as the summer holidays come to an end, and pupils prepare to return to the classroom next week.

 A report by the Institute for Fiscal Studies (IFS) published earlier this year said nearly two in five (37%) pupils from disadvantaged backgrounds are “persistently absent”, meaning they miss at least one day of school per fortnight on average.